anusuya2005/FUTURE_FS_03/README.md

 | FAQ | Answers 7 common customer questions automatically |
 | About | Family story and brand values |
 | Contact | WhatsApp, call, form and Google Maps |

+## 🌟 Key Highlights
+- Built for a real local business (not a dummy project)
+- Focused on solving real customer problems
+- Integrated WhatsApp for direct ordering
+- Designed mobile-first for local users
+- Includes combo deals to increase order value

 ### Features Built
 - ✅ Animated loading screen with brand logo and typing quote